datoviz/datoviz/docs/user/scene.md

 ## Data transforms

 Position props are specified in the original data coordinate system corresponding to the scientific data to be visualized.
-Yet, Visky requires vertex positions to be in normalized coordinates (between -1 and 1) when sent to the GPU.
+Yet, Datoviz requires vertex positions to be in normalized coordinates (between -1 and 1) when sent to the GPU.
 Since the GPU only deals with single-precision floating point numbers, doing data normalization on the GPU would result in significant loss of precision and would harm performance.

-Therefore, Visky provides a system to make transformations on the CPU **in double precision** before uploading the data to the GPU.
+Therefore, Datoviz provides a system to make transformations on the CPU **in double precision** before uploading the data to the GPU.
 By default, the data is linearly transformed to fit the [-1, +1] cube.
 Other types of transformations will soon be implemented (polar coordinates, geographic coordinate systems, and so on).

 ## Controllers